vercel/next.js/examples/blog-starter-typescript/README.md

+## Deprecated

-This example has been moved to [blog-starter](/examples/blog-starter)
+The main [blog-starter](/examples/blog-starter) example has been refactored to use TypeScript, so this example is deprecated.